 CLICK TO PIN THIS POST

-Crochet tools are our hooks and other devices we use to move yarn around.
+Crochet tools are the hooks and other devices we use to move yarn around.
 Notions are the small accessories and gadgets that make the process easier and/or more fun.
 Many tools and notions can be used by crocheters, knitters, and other makers in the yarn community, while others are specific just to crocheters.
 Find your favorites when you visit our blog sponsor, WeCrochet.

 WeCrochet offers hundreds of notions, tools, books, and yarn specifically for crocheters.
 Explore their full selection with these links: